 2. A good pen (Pilot G2)

 Pilot G2’s are the gold standard for good quality pens.
 I made the switch from pencils a while ago just for smoother note taking and better legibility.
-They’re a bit expensive though, and in my case I slipped up and have been using a big box of decent quality Chinese knock-offs from Costco.

 It’s rare that I’ll be coding or working on something without a notebook and pen in front of me for scribbling, drawing pictures, taking notes, etc.